 Jhansi Story Analysis

 The premise is interesting and the suspense elements are well executed.
 The first half is good and the love story is beautifully showcased.
 The chemistry between the couple helped the film to a great extent.
 The interval twist raises many questions and the suspense is established.
 The second half goes haywire without following a pattern or sequence.
 Everything seems obvious and there is not much thought put into the development.
 The climax seems to be abrupt like any other film of Bala.
 But the short runtime helped the film get over several issues.
-The film has 1 hour 40 minutes runtime which is almost half of several recent Telugu films.
-Overall, it’s a bitter and grounded story of the ordinary people.
+The film has a 1 hour 40 minutes runtime which is almost half of several recent Telugu films.
+Overall, it’s a bitter and grounded story of ordinary people.

 Jyothika is superb in her role as a rude and arrogant police officer.
-It is the first time she has done such a film in her career but she is totally convincing in her character.
+It is the first time she has done such a film in her career but she is convincing in her character.
 The body language and expressions make it seem like a tailormade film for her.
 G. V. Prakash Kumar is believable in his role.
 His makeup and costumes brought the originality required for the character.
 Ivana is perfect in her role with her eyes conveying most of the emotions.
 She is impressive as a housemaid and a teenage mother.

 Jhansi has a good story but not up to the mark narration.
 The dialogues are realistic.
 The dubbing is bad and is at times loud.
 The art design and production values are top-notch.
 All locations are convincing and realistic.
 The cinematography elevates the tone and mood of the film.
 The background score is decent but could have been better.
 Editing is good for such a short runtime.
-The direction in superb and Bala manages to maintain the balance throughout the film.
+The direction is superb and Bala manages to maintain the balance throughout the film.